New Jersey Drinking and Driving FAQ

-Do you need a New Jersey Criminal Defense Lawyer who is highly experienced in defending DUI/DWI offenses?
-Hire a DUI attorney who knows NJ DWI laws, DUI defenses and the drunk driving consequences in the state of New Jersey.
-Read the following information to answer any questions you may have about your DUI/DWI charges and call me toll-free to find out how I can help you.
+Do you need a New Jersey criminal defense lawyer who is highly experienced in defending DUI/DWI offenses?
+A drinking and driving charge in New Jersey can have lifelong consequences, and can seriously impact your ability to drive.
+Read the following information to answer any questions you may have about your DUI/DWI charges and call me at 908-643-6801 to find out how I can help you.

 What are the penalties for a DUI in New Jersey?

 The penalties vary based on whether the DUI is a person’s first offense, second offense, or third offense.
 However, most DWI convictions carry the possibility of at least 30 days in jail and a minimum 3-month license suspension.
 Additionally, there are monetary penalties of at least $1,000 and additional fines and additional costs approximating $800.

 Will I lose my license?
 Can I get a conditional license to drive to work?

 If you plead guilty to a DUI in New Jersey, you may lose your license for a minimum of three months without the possibility of a conditional license.
 In New Jersey, license suspension is a complete ban on driving and does not make an allowance for travel to and from work or to other necessary places.

 However, there are many ways an attorney can prevent a conviction and reduce a DUI license suspension period.
 In some cases, you may be able to keep your license if you install an ignition interlock device in your vehicle, which requires you to pass a breath test in order to drive.
 It is always important to discuss your situation with an attorney prior to making a plea.

 What will happen to me if I injure someone while drinking and driving?